 Treating melasma can be a serious challenge.
 From tretinoin to hydroquinone, kojic acid and more, serious cases of melasma can often require a variety of different treatments before you can get them under control.

 Our guide to melasma explains how this common skin condition develops, as well as what you can do to treat and manage it.
-You can also learn more about the most effective treatments for melasma in our guides to hydroquinone and kojic acid.
+You can also learn more about the most effective treatments for melasma in our guides to hydroquinone and kojic acid to answer questions like "does hydroquinone permanently lighten skin".

 Worried you might have melasma?
 Our guide to the differences between hyperpigmentation and melasma can help you get a better understanding of your skin condition before you meet with a dermatologist to learn about treatment options.